wouterken/itsi/docs/content/configuration/_index.md

 rails server -U itsi
 ```
 {{< callout type="info" >}}
-  Note that `rails server -U itsi` runs Itsi with a intentionally minimal footprint, specifically for development purposes.
+  Note that `rails server -U itsi` runs Itsi with an intentionally minimal footprint, specifically for development purposes.
 To take full advantage of Itsi's concurrency features,
 it's advised you tweak these inside a dedicated `Itsi.rb` file.
   {{< /callout >}}